-Library components are used by end users to build dashboards using JDashboard which is a separately licensed product on Server.
+Library components are used by end users to build dashboards using JDashboard, a separately licensed product on Server.
 Library components are created and edited in Designer, and then published along with their catalog to the component library on Server for use in dashboards.

 In this track, you have been asked to create two library components as a report developer, based on the business view WorldWideSalesBV created in the previous track.
 One library component should contain a table that shows each product's order details, including order ID, quantity, unit price, and the total sales for each order, and the other library component contains a chart that demonstrates the total sales of each product.
 You also need to use some features that are specific to library components only, such as Message, Slider, and Configuration Panel.